grafana/grafana/docs/sources/datasources/elasticsearch/query-editor/index.md

 Each group by option will have a different subset of options to further narrow your query.

-The following options are specific to the **date histogram** group by option.
+The following options are specific to the **date histogram** bucket aggregation option.

   - **Time field** - Depicts date data options.
 The default option can be specified when configuring the Elasticsearch data source in the **Time field name** under the [**Elasticsearch details**](/docs/grafana/latest/datasources/elasticsearch/configure-elasticsearch-data-source/#elasticsearch-details) section.
 Otherwise **@timestamp** field will be used as a default option.
   - **Interval** - Group by a type of interval.
 There are option to choose from the dropdown menu to select seconds, minutes, hours or day.
 You can also add a custom interval such as `30d` (30 days). `Auto` is the default option.